teivah/designdeck/network.md

 ## Layer 4 vs. layer 7 load balancer

-Layer 4 is faster and require less computing resources than layer 7 is but less flexible
+Layer 4 is faster and requires less computing resources than layer 7 is but less flexible

-Layer 4: look at info at the transport layer to distribute the requests (source, destination, port)
+Layer 4: look at the info at the transport layer to distribute the requests (source, destination, port)

 Forward packet using NAT

-Layer 7: look at info at the application layer to distribute the requests (header, message, etc.)
+Layer 7: look at the info at the application layer to distribute the requests (header, message, etc.)

 Terminate the network traffic, read then open a connection to the target server